MoemenSuper/The-Other-Alex/README.md

 ## The mod’s event language

-The mod uses a few terms consistently:
+The mod uses these terms:

 | Term | Plain meaning |
 | --- | --- |